Two-sample Hypothesis Testing for Inhomogeneous Random Graphs: Proof of results in Section 5

 which is a sum of $2m\binom{n}{2}$ independent random matrices.
 One can see that each of these matrices has zero mean, and its operator norm is bounded by 1 almost surely.
 Moreover, for each matrix, we can write

-Hence, the sum of all such expected matrices is a diagonal matrix with maximum diagonal entry bounded by $m\Vert P+Q\Vert_r = m\Cc_2(\theta)$.
-Based on these observations, we can use matrix Bernstein inequality~\citep{Tropp_2012_jour_FOCM} to conclude that
+Hence, the sum of all such expected matrices is a diagonal matrix with maximum diagonal entry bounded by $m\Vert P+Q\Vert_{row}$.
+Based on these observations, we use the matrix Bernstein inequality (Theorem~1.4 of~\citet{Tropp_2012_jour_FOCM} or Corollary~7.1 of~\citet{Oliveira_2009_arxiv_0600}) to conclude that

-The claim follows by using the condition $\tau\leq m\Cc_2(\theta)$. \end{proof}
+The claim follows by using the condition $\tau\leq m\Vert P+Q\Vert_{row}$. \end{proof}

+\begin{proof}[Proof of Lemma~\ref{lem_row_sum_conc}] Let $d_i = \sum_j (P_{ij}+Q_{ij})$ and without loss of generality, assume that the first row sum is largest, that is, $d_1 = \Vert P+Q\Vert_{row}$.
+To prove the first inequality, we write